Sale is Ending soon!

 japanese green tea in green background

-Now, oxidation allowed during processing of the tea is done to produce a darker color specifically.
-Still, consumers may also end up allowing oxidation by exposing their green tea to air for too long.
+Now, oxidation allowed during processing of the tea is done specifically to produce a darker color.
+Still, consumers may also end up allowing oxidation by exposing their green tea to the air for too long.

 Also, as mentioned, getting full sun leads to oxidation and drying out.
 This is why Japanese green tea is often grown in shady areas.